AnisahC/Traffic_Light/README.md

 Red light: When the object is less than 8cm away, indicating a stop.
 Adaptive Response: The lights respond in real-time to changes in the distance, mimicking an adaptive traffic control system.

-Continuous Operation: The system runs in a loop, continuously updating the lights as the object moves.
+Continuous Operation: The system runs in a loop, continuously updating the lights every 0.5 seconds as the object moves.

 End of Program: The LEDs turn off when the program is terminated, ensuring no lights are left on.